Code Red | Mobile Application

 Desk Research

-It is no exception for developed countries.
+It is no exception in developed countries.
 In fact, the stigma of menstruation remains even in more advanced nations.
-I have found:

-To address the issue from my end, I conducted market research on how different organizations are contributing to tackle the period poverty.
+To address the issue from my end, I conducted competitive research on how different organizations are contributing to tackle the period poverty.
+Based on transparency and ease of use, two core principles for digital donation platform, I was able to map out the competitors in the matrix.

 Problem Identification